Teascade/simplestatic/README.md

 | `STATIC_JS_PATH`       | `--js`                  | `js-path`       | Path to the javascript file to embed, or folder containing the javascript files to embed.
 | `STATIC_CSS_PATH`      | `--css`                 | `css-path`      | Path to the css file to embed, or folder containing the css files to embed.
 | `STATIC_UNSAFE_INLINE` | `--unsafe-inline`       | `unsafe-inline` | Allow usage of unsafe-inline CSP policy.

+The order in which these are prioritized from the first priority to last are
+- Command-Line Arguments
+- Environment Variables
+- config.toml

 ## License

 Simple Static is licensed under the AGPLv3 license.